 The use of restrictive flow orifices (RFOs) has been a routine practice since the mid-1980s.
 For example, the restrictor has a small diameter of 0.152 mm (0.006 in), 0.254 mm (0.010 in), and 0.3 mm (0.012 in), and is of stainless steel materials of construction.
 While early designs had a filter element capable of capturing particles that were greater than two microns, these filters are not currently part of RFOs in service today.
 The RFO threads into the valve outlet.
 In the event of a shearing of a process line or a valve being accidentally opened, the RFO significantly reduces the amount of gas that would be released and that would need to be environmentally treated.
-Some jurisdictions and insurance companies require the use of RFOs.
+It should be noted that the use of a limiting flow orifice (RFO) may result in residual hydrogen selenide in cylinder valve outlet being left in the cylinder due to insufficient gas purging.